Last Updated on 28th July 2023 by Admin

 Do you use all four methods of ear wax removal?

-There are four types of ear wax removal, but while they are all effective in their own way, they are NOT equal in terms of effectiveness and safety.
-No method of ear wax removal is 100% safe, though some are safer than others, and the safety greatly depends on the fundamental training of the practitioner – does the practitioner have extensive training in the ear, or are they a beautician, podiatrist, pharmacy assistant or other non-specialist technician?
+There are four recognised methods of ear wax removal, but while each has its own merits, they are not equal in terms of effectiveness and safety.
+No method is completely risk-free, but some are significantly safer than others.
+The key factor in ensuring a safe and successful procedure is the expertise and training of the practitioner.
+Is the person treating you a qualified Audiologist with in-depth knowledge of the ear, or are they a beautician, podiatrist, or pharmacy assistant with limited ear care training?

 Why do I need to soften my ear wax?